GabrielMoreau/uvmat-doc/tutorial/06-CorrelationImageVelocimetryOptimisation.md

 Finally select the *[Mask]* check box like in the previous tutorial.

 ## Fix1 parameters

 Select the *[FIX1]* operation, which eliminates some false vectors using several criteria.
 Use the default parameters.

 ## Patch1 parameters

 Select the ’*PATCH1*’ operation, to interpolate the vectors and calculate spatial derivatives.
 First choose the default parameters, press OK, run the caluclation and visualise with *uvmat*.
 We observe that a few erratic vectors have been flagged as false (painted in magenta).

 Two fields can be visualised, as selected by the menu *[VelType]* in the upper part of *uvmat*: the initial field 'civ1' and the smoothed one 'filter1', obtained by the spline interpolation/smoothing of *[PATCH1]*.
 Select the option 'blank' in the menu* [TransformName]* (on the left side of *uvmat*), to observe fields as displacement in pixel units (not physical coordinates), which is the appropriate option to analyse PIV features.

-The difference between the two fields can be directly visualized by selecting *[CIV1]* in the menu  *[VelType]* and 'filter1' in the menu  *[VelType_1]* just below*.* Adjust the scale *[num_VecScale]* (value 10 for instance) to better see the difference.
+The difference between the two fields can be directly visualized by selecting *[CIV1]* in the menu *[VelType]* and 'filter1' in the menu *[VelType_1]* just below.
+Adjust the scale *[num_VecScale]* (value 10 for instance) to better see the difference.
 This is rather small (0.1 px) and erratic, except in the strong shear close to the cylinder, where it reaches a value about 0.3, so the smoothing properly reduces the noise without excessive perturbation of the velocity field itself.
 You can also use the scalar representation, selecting the field 'U' for both 'civ1' and 'filter1'.
 Projection on a line (as described in tutorial 2) is also useful to get field values on a plot.

 Repeat the operations by choosing the value 100 for *[FieldSmooth]* instead of the default value 10.
 Now the smoothing effect is quite clear, widening the shear region at the edge of the cylinder.

 Now come back to the default value 10, and press the button *[TestPatch1]*.
 This will perform patch calculations with a range of values for the smoothing parameters, and provide the rms difference between the filtered velocity field and the initial Civ1 field.
 This ranges from 0.12, *[FieldSmooth]*=1, to more than 0.2 for *[FieldSmooth]*=100.
 The value 0.15 for *[FieldSmooth]*=10 is less that the expected error on the PIV, about 0.2 pixel.

 [[Image(41.png)]]